syncfusion-content/windowsforms-docs/WindowsForms/LayoutManagers/Creating-a-Simple-Layout.md

 {% highlight c# %}

-this.brd.ContainerControl = this;
+this.layout.ContainerControl = this;

 // To set the container control for a panel.

-// this.brd.ContainerControl = this.panel1;
+// this.layout.ContainerControl = this.panel1;

 {% endhighlight %}